BlackyWolf/TechTalks/Architecting Applications Using SOLID Principles/Stages/1 - Single Responsibility/Class Refactoring/README.md

 ## What's Next?

-The next stage will be where we move some code into other classes within the same project.
+The next stage will be making our command arguments extendable and the command class more flexible.

-Stages/2 - Open Extension, Closed Modification/Command Factory
+Stages/2 - Open-Closed Principle/Command Arguments